Shocking Cases of Feral Children Exposing the Dark Side of Human Society

 Genie became a sought-after case study for scientists.
 She quickly learned the sign language and a few social manners but could not learn to speak.
 In 1978, her mother forbade all scientific observations and testing of Genie.
 Very little is known about Genie’s condition and her whereabouts since then, although, she is believed to be living in the care of the State of California.

-Her case is the most depressing and inhumane in the history of feral children.
+Her story is the most depressing and inhumane in the cases of feral children.

 Danielle Lierow – Florida